 5. Spend time in a creative hobby: Artisans, craftsmen, aristocrats, and the bourgeoisie spent their free time in creative endeavors like playing and composing music, painting, drawing, writing, reading, knitting, and sculpting.
 The quality of time and attention was absorbing and more vibrant.
 They had an intense quality of focus that made the activities they were immersed in more enjoyable.
 Now that we live in a modern world filled with distractions, we have to make a conscious effort to move away from them when engaged in creative endeavors.

 Going back to simpler times gives us access to the peace and stillness that lies within us.
 It provides us with a glimpse of what life was like for those who have gone before.
 We get a sense of what life looked like through their eyes.
-In this way, we connect to the lineage of our past and achieve a sense of timelessness in the golden thread of humanity.
+In this way, we connect to the lineage of our past and feel a sense of timelessness in the golden thread of humanity.

 All my best on your journey,